ilkkamtk/WSK/Week5/02-react-state.md

     ...
     ```

-1. Pass the `selectedItem` state variable and the `setSelectedItem` function as props to the `MediaRow` component too (similarly as with the `SingleView` component) Note that the item value should never be `null / undefined` when passed as a prop.
+1. Pass the `selectedItem` state variable and the `setSelectedItem` function as props to the `MediaRow` component too (similarly as with the `SingleView` component) Note that the item value should be required when passed as a prop.
 1. Add a button for each file in the `MediaRow` component that calls the `setSelectedItem` function with the corresponding media item as a parameter.
     - Use the `setSelectedItem` function to update the `selectedItem` state variable in the `MediaRow` component.
     - Use the `selectedItem` state variable to [conditionally render](https://react.dev/learn/conditional-rendering) the `SingleView` component in the `Home` component.